How to Create an EVVM Service

 Custom Rewards (you decide who gets what):

-// Give custom reward
+// Give custom reward to the fisher

 makeCaPay(msg.sender, getPrincipalTokenAddress(), rewardAmount);